Skip to main content

 EPC retrofitEPC Clandlord guideretrofit timelineboiler upgrade schemeECO4heat pump landlord

-EPC Retrofit Timeline: How Long Does It Actually Take?
+EPC Retrofit Timeline: How Long Does It Take?

-Most landlords underestimate how long an EPC retrofit takes end-to-end.
-This guide walks through the full process with a worked example -- 5 months, a D-rated semi, and a landlord called Mark.
+Most landlords underestimate how long an EPC retrofit takes.
+The full process with a worked example: five months on a D-rated semi, start to finish.

-EPC Retrofit Timeline: How Long Does It Actually Take?
+EPC Retrofit Timeline: How Long Does It Take?

-The issue is not the deadline itself.
+The issue is not the date.
 It is the end-to-end timeline of actually getting a property from its current rating to EPC C. Assessment, grant applications, contractor queues, works, re-assessment: each step takes time, and they stack.
-Do it wrong, and 2030 arrives before you are done.
+Start late and 2030 arrives before you are done.

 This guide walks through the full retrofit process, using a real worked example, so you can plan accordingly.